glasgowneuro/usbdux/cpp-usbdux/README.md

 # C++-USBDUX

-A simple header-only C++ library which provides a C++ callback interface for the analogue data acquisition of the [USB-DUX sigma](https://github.com/glasgowneuro/usbdux).
+A header-only C++ library which provides a C++ callback interface for the async analogue data acquisition of the [USB-DUX sigma](https://github.com/glasgowneuro/usbdux).

 ## How to use